-4 Exciting and Fun Readalikes for Fans of Marvel’s Loki Series
+4 Exciting Readalikes for Fans of Marvel’s Loki Series

 Loki, played by Tom Hiddleston, is a constantly scheming, often charming, always full of guile delight of a character.
 He’s full of moral ambiguity and just when you’ve written him off as a villain, he does something brave or kind or good.
 Only to be balanced later by something epically wrong.